empire-medical/openapi-validator/ROADMAP.md

 - Support for anyOf
 - Support for nullable
 - Support for discriminator
-- Proper error handle: operation not found etc.
+- Proper error handle: operation not found etc. (WIP)
-- Clean up and refactor
+- Clean up and refactor (WIP)
 - Check tests with mutator
-- Check Json guard license - MIT jest ok
-- Add license - MIT dodane
 - Add CI
 - Add phan